Credit Monitoring VS Identity Monitoring: What Do You Need?

 In case you become a victim, the company will work on your behalf to recover your identity.

-On top of the above common features, LifeLock and IdentityGuard also offer an insurance cover for both identity theft losses and identity theft expenses.
-Additionally, they allow you to cover your family through family plans that have a low fee for children below 18 years.
-ReliaShield lets you cover your Children under the age of 13 for free, and a family plan (2 adults) lets you protect all children under the age of 18 for free.
+On top of the above common features, many top rated brands also offer an insurance cover for both identity theft losses and identity theft expenses.
+Some also allow you to cover your family through family plans that have a low fee for children below 18 years.

 Who needs these services?